-Now that the New Year is upon us, it’s time to set goals and determine what you want to accomplish for 2019.
-Creating a plan and setting clear goals is the best way to help boost sales and make 2019 your best year.
-When creating your plan make sure to keep it simple and not overcomplicate the plan or the process.
+Now’s the time to set goals and determine what you want to accomplish for 2019.
+Creating a plan for the new year with clear goals is the best way to boost sales and make 2019 your best year ever.
+Remember, when creating your plan for the new year, keep it simple!

 Here are 5 strategies to help you get started:

-Incorporate Key People As you’re developing your plan for 2019, make sure to include your key people in the process.
-This could be your managers, department heads, business partners, whoever you feel plays a key role in your business.
-If they aid in the development of your plan, they’ll be more invested in it.
+As you’re developing your plan for 2019, make sure to include your key people in the process.
+This could be your managers, department heads, business partners — whoever you feel plays a key role in your business.
+If they aid in the development of your plan for the new year, they’ll be more invested in it.

-Resources and Strategy After you compile a list of what you want to accomplish, look at developing a plan of action to make it work to turn it into a reality.
-Ensure you have the capital to move forward as well as a strategy that will hit the ground running by the date you aim to initiate it.
+After you compile a list of what you want to accomplish, now it’s time to turn it into a reality.
+Ensure you have the capital to move forward and a strategy that will hit the ground running.

-Scorecard Throughout the year it’s very important to keep track of your progress.
-This is a key strategy to help you stay on track with your plan, however it’s often neglected by most business owners.
-The best way to do this is to break down your pan into goals and milestones to determine where you should be annually, quarterly, monthly, weekly, and daily, and segment that by each department.
+Throughout the year, it’s very important to keep track of your progress.
+It’s a key part of the plan but often neglected!
+Break down your plan into goals and milestones to determine where you should be annually, quarterly, monthly, weekly, and daily.
+Segment all goals by department.
 This way, if any issues begin to rise, you can react much faster by knowing exactly what’s happening and which department it’s effecting.